WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **local rules** have the **highest priority**

+* **local default rules cannot be edited!**.
+That means that unless you explicitly create a route table for a given subnet, the global route table will associate CIDR blocks with given subnets inside your VPC

 #### NAT Gateway

 - **NOT compatible** with **IPv6**.
 Use **egress-only IGW for that**